voltwinbolt-oss/toad/README.md

 no steep learning curve and serves the purpose of this task, as well as, many enterprises.

-Also, a long-long time ago, a savant techie friend of mine told me about it, in response to me talking about using Django for a simple project.

-Django was definitely an overkill on the baseline resource level.

-His remark still stands true today.

 Flask does not aim to offer every function a monolithic webframework